Neurodevelopment commences in utero and progresses second by second, moment by moment.

 Countless stimuli influence the way brain patterns develop and neurological structures form.
 Neurodevelopmental delays or disabilities appear when this pattern deviates from neurotypical development.
 These delays may manifest in varying competency levels in social skills, executive functioning and emotional regulation.

-Peers Academy uses a caregiver system that is fully cognizant of these developmental differences.
+Spark Academy uses a caregiver system that is fully cognizant of these developmental differences.
 Our program aligns those differences with the unique accommodations necessary to ensure that treatment is meaningful and individually relevant for each student.

 This paradigm provides a solid framework within which we understand our roles and standards as caregivers for our students who have experienced challenging life circumstances and trauma.